MicrosoftDocs/PowerShell-Docs/reference/6/PSReadLine/About/about_PSReadLine.md

 ### POWERSHELL COMPATIBILITY

 PSReadLine requires PowerShell 3.0, or newer, and the console host.
-It does not work in Windows PowerShell ISE.
+It does not work in PowerShell ISE.
+It does work in the console of Visual Studio Code.

 ### FEEDBACK & CONTRIBUTING TO PSReadLine